kristi11/ww-filament/README.md

 > # This app is in active development

 ### The website is a demonstration app for developer or clients to see how their app would look like in real world scenarios.
-Some CRUD features have been disabled to maintain a proper demonstration environment.
-To enable all the CRUD functionality follow the steps outlined on the <a href="#disabled-features">Disabled features</a> section and then on the **Content** resource choose to enable the desired functions.

 ## **THIS REPOSITORY SHOULD BE USED ON A BRAND-NEW PROJECT**